Gloria Bromell Tinubu

 Gloria Bromell Tinubu (born February 22, 1953) is an applied economist, educator, and political figure.
-She served on the Atlanta City Council and as a member of the Georgia State Assembly, as well as running as a candidate for Mayor of Atlanta.
+She served on the Atlanta City Council and as a member of the Georgia State Assembly, as well as running as a candidate for mayor of Atlanta, along with Congress in neighboring South Carolina.

 Early life and education

-Gloria Bromell Tinubu was born in Brookgreen Gardens Georgetown County, South Carolina near Murrells Inlet, South Carolina.
+Gloria Bromell Tinubu was born in Brookgreen Gardens, Georgetown County, South Carolina near Murrells Inlet, South Carolina.
 She is the seventh of eight children born to Beatrice and Charlie Bromell, who were determined that their children would receive the high school education they never had.
 When she was four, her family moved to her parents' hometown, Plantersville, located in Georgetown County, South Carolina.
 She graduated from Choppee High School in 1971.
 She was salutatorian and president of her graduating class.
 The first in her family to go to college, she attended the University of South Carolina in Columbia for her freshman year as a Herbert Lehman Scholar.
 She transferred to Howard University, where she earned a bachelor's degree in Fine Arts with honors in 1974.

+Personal life

 In 1976, she married Soji Tinubu, a Nigerian-born U.S. citizen who has a master's degree in civil engineering from Clemson University.
 They have four children and six grandchildren.